corticon/documentation/docs/corticonJS/json-payloads-and-results-in-corticon.js.md

     }
 }
 ```

-NOTE: The pattern for an error was different in V1.2 where the status "error" and description were returned in the root JSON response as follows:
+> Note: The pattern for an error was different in V1.2 where the status "error" and description were returned in the root JSON response as follows:

 ```
 {